-For proper scheme $X$, due to the compactness of $X(\A_k)$, if \( X(\A_k)^{\text{Br}} = \emptyset \), then this is captured by a finite subgroup of $\Br \, X$.
-We also study the exponent of finite group capturing the Brauer Manin obstruction.
+For proper scheme $X$, due to the compactness of $X(\A_k)$, if \( X(\A_k)^{\Br} = \emptyset \), then this is captured by a finite subgroup of $\Br X$.
+We also study the exponent of finite group capturing the Brauer--Manin obstruction.
 Since a single Brauer class captures the obstruction in most cases, we investigate whether there is a bound on the order of that class.

-\begin{definition} We say `a finite group $G$ captures Brauer-Manin Obstruction' if there exists a `nice' scheme $X$ for which $X(\A)^G=\emptyset$ but $X(\A)^H \neq\emptyset$ for all proper subgroups $H$ of $G$. \end{definition}
+\begin{definition} We say `a finite group $G$ captures Brauer--Manin Obstruction' if there exists a `nice' scheme $X$ for which $X(\A)^G=\emptyset$ but $X(\A)^H \neq\emptyset$ for all proper subgroups $H$ of $G$. \end{definition}

-Most of the examples of Brauer-Manin obstruction in the literature are captured by a cyclic subgroup of $\text{Br} X$.
+Most of the examples of Brauer--Manin obstruction in the literature are captured by a cyclic subgroup of $\Br X$.
 Recently, Jennifer Berg and their collaborators in an inspiring paper \cite{berg}, have shown that the subgroup may require arbitrarily many generators.
-In particular, for any given natural number $n$, $(\Z/2)^n$ captures the obstruction.
-This motivates us to the following question.
+In particular, for any given natural number $n$, $(\Z/2\Z)^n$ captures the obstruction.
+This motivates the following question.